trevorqhl/blog/_posts/jekyll/2020-04-18-jekyll-install.md

 ![Jekyll]({{site.baseurl}}/images/jekyll.png)

-# Install ruby and use gem to install jekyll (Centos8)
+Install ruby and use gem to install jekyll (Centos8)
 {% highlight ruby %}
 # Login as root
 yum install -y ruby ruby-devel make gcc gcc-c++ zlib-devel redhat-rpm-config gem install jekyll bundler
 {% endhighlight %}

-# Use jekyll to create a site called blog
+Use jekyll to create a site called blog
 {% highlight ruby %}
 # Login as yourself
 jekyll new blog
 {% endhighlight %}

-# Run website locally to test
+Run website locally to test
 {% highlight ruby %}
 cd blog
 bundle exec jekyll serve

+You can only jekyll serve next time jekyll serve
 {% endhighlight %}

-# Acess the site on link below
+Acess the site on link below
 {% highlight ruby %}
 http://127.0.0.1:4000/
 {% endhighlight %}

-# Create a repo from [github.com]
+Create a repo from [github.com]
+{% highlight ruby %}
+# It is easy to just set the repo name to your-github-account.github.io
+# If you use a different name for repo, like blog, you would need to go
+# to Settigs of the repo and choose a branch to enable your GitGub Pages
+{% endhighlight %}

-# Initialize and push blog to github repo
+Initialize and push blog to github repo
 {% highlight ruby %}
 git init
 git remote add origin https://github.com/trevorqhl/blog.git